GeneaLabs/CodeStyle/Models.md

 ### For Query Methods
 - methods returning a single instance should be prefixed with `find` followed by the name of the model instance it returns, for example `->findUserByName(string $name)`.
 - methods returning a collection of instances should be prefixed with `get` followed by the name of the model instances is returns, for example `->getUsersByType(string $type)`.

+## Caching
+- Chaching should only be done using tags named after the model, and any specific parameters that make that query unique.
+Cache tags should be flushed when the corresponding model gets updated, saved, or deleted, so that subsequent responses will incorprate the changes.
+- All queries in the model's query trait should be cached, as well those in attribute methods that access the database directly, and not through an already cached model query.
+- Cached queries should be cached forever by default.
+However, if they incorporate timestamps or other temporal conditions, a sensible timeout should be set, depending on their use-case, typically between 1 and 15 minutes.